mainwp/mainwp/docs/server-information-refresh-plan.md

 - Info

 This makes the report useful both as a diagnostic tool and as a quick visual health summary.

+### In-App Page vs Exported Text

+The page has two distinct responsibilities and both should remain first-class:

+1. An in-app diagnostics page with a good frontend presentation.
+2. Exportable plain-text reports for sharing outside the dashboard.

+The frontend presentation should not be designed around the limitations of the text export.
+The text export should be derived from the same underlying data, but the on-page UI should remain richer and easier to scan.

 ## Phase 1: Settings-Page Parity